Centrasis/OpenCL_DaMa_Library/README.md

 The OCLMemoryVariable should be used for OpenCL Images.
 The method SetHostPointer() enables assigning other objects like cv::Mat classes to the OCLVariable.
 It can be used to load content to OpenCL or save it.

 # OCL ressource compiler
-With this library comes a ressource compiler which can compile OpenCL file (.cl) into the binary in order to guarantee code consistency.
+With this library comes a ressource compiler which can compile OpenCL files (.cl) into the binary in order to guarantee code consistency.
 It is also possible to use include files (.clh) via simple text replacement by using &#35;include, like you include normal C/C++ headers.
+To load .cl file simply use the loadOCLKernel or loadOCLKernelWithConstants Makro.
+It switches it's behaviour depending on the cmake option USE_COMPILETIMERESSOURCES.